<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 The Recent Modifications and Their Effects

 Ten significant modifications in the new tax law will benefit individuals who use HSAs, particularly older Americans.
 Currently, Medicare beneficiaries enrolled in Medicare Part A at age 65 are restricted from contributing to an HSA.
-The new proposal allows these individuals to continue contributing to their HSA if they retain their employer health insurance.
+Under the new law, eligible individuals are now allowed these individuals to continue contributing to their HSA if they retain their employer health insurance.
 This change could be especially beneficial for Conagra Brands employees who choose to remain on the company health plan rather than enrolling in Medicare.

-Additionally, the new bill will make certain Affordable Care Act (ACA) plans, such as Bronze and Catastrophic policies, eligible for HSA benefits.
+Additionally, the enacted law now makes certain Affordable Care Act (ACA) plans, such as Bronze and Catastrophic policies, eligible for HSA benefits.
 This will benefit both younger employees who opt for catastrophic coverage under the ACA and older employees who retire before age 65 and use ACA plans until they become eligible for Medicare.

 One of the most anticipated changes is the ability to use HSA funds for fitness-related expenses, such as gym memberships.
 Currently, HSA funds cannot be used for fitness-related activities, but the new law would allow tax-free withdrawals for these costs, with annual limits of $500 for individuals and $1,000 for families.
 This change encourages employees to focus on preventative health care, potentially reducing long-term medical expenses.